Tadiwanashe-Vumbunu/Text-Case-Convertor-Figma-Plugin/README.md

 - Title Case
 - Sentence case

-It switches between taxe cases whilst maintaining the original styling (font, color, etc.)
+It switches between text cases whilst maintaining the original styling (typeface, color, etc.)
-The UI is simple and intuitive with buttons for each case option Provide visual feedback when conversion is complete
+The UI is simple and intuitive with buttons for each case option.
+The plugin also provides visual feedback when conversion is complete